CesiumGS/3d-tiles/README.md

 * `T3`: `[T0][T1][T3]`
 * `T4`: `[T0][T1][T4]`

-The positions and normals in a tile's content may have tile-specific transformations applied to them _before_ the tile's `transform`.
-Some examples, including:
+The positions and normals in a tile's content may also have tile-specific transformations applied to them _before_ the tile's `transform` (before indicates post-multiplying for affine transformations).
+Some examples are:
 * `b3dm` and `i3dm` tiles embed glTF, which defines its own node hierarchy, where each node has a transform.
 These are applied before `tile.transform`.
 * `i3dm`'s Feature Table defines per-instance position, normals, and scales.
-These are used to create a 4x4 transform matrix that are applied to each tile before `tile.transform`.
+These are used to create per-instance 4x4 affine transform matrices that are applied to each instance before `tile.transform`.
 * Compressed attributes, such as `POSITION_QUANTIZED` in the Feature Tables for `i3dm`, `pnts`, and `vctr`, and `NORMAL_OCT16P` in `pnts` should be decompressed before any other transforms.

-Therefore, the full computed transform for the above example are:
+Therefore, the full computed transforms for the above example are:
 * `TO`: `[T0]`
 * `T1`: `[T0][T1]`
 * `T2`: `[T0][T2][pnts-specific Feature Table properties-derived transform]`
 * `T3`: `[T0][T1][T3][b3dm-specific transform, including the the glTF node hierarchy]`
-* `T4`: `[T0][T1][T4][i3dm-specific transform, including Feature Table properties-derived transform and the glTF node hierarchy]`
+* `T4`: `[T0][T1][T4][i3dm-specific transform, including per-instance Feature Table properties-derived transform and the glTF node hierarchy]`

 TODO: tilesets of tilesets section
 TODO: global coordinate system